Nauru Food Guide

 Coconut Fish

-Nauru's signature dish - fresh raw tuna or reef fish marinated in lemon or lime juice, then served in rich coconut cream with seasonings.
-The acidic citrus "cooks" the fish (similar to ceviche), while coconut milk adds creamy richness.
-Best made with same-day catch.
-This traditional Pacific dish showcases Nauru's fishing heritage and coconut abundance.
-Often wrapped in banana leaves and served at family gatherings.
+Nauru's signature dish takes fresh raw tuna or reef fish, marinates it in lemon or lime juice, then serves it in seasoned coconut cream.
+The citrus "cooks" the fish much as it would in ceviche, and the coconut milk softens the edge with its creaminess.
+It's at its best with same-day catch.
+A staple of Pacific fishing communities, it's often wrapped in banana leaves and brought out at family gatherings.

 Grilled Reef Fish